Starframe/starframe.github.io/articles.md

+---
+title: Articles
+layout: home
+nav_order: 1
+description: "This site is used for linking resources to written articles or published tutorials as well as providing downloads for code snippets and projects."
+permalink: /
+---

-## Articles
+# Articles

-### Einfluss von Open Worlds auf Narrative Design - Wie Freiheit Grenzen schafft - 2021
+## Einfluss von Open Worlds auf Narrative Design - Wie Freiheit Grenzen schafft - 2021

 * Further Reading